savitagup/901NodeIntro-1/Demos/Ch03-npm/3browserify-3rd/README.md

 1. Read the package.json file - what are the dependencies?

-1. To get the dependencies:
+1. To get the dependencies: `npm install`

-    npm install
+1. Open `package-lock.json`.
+Thsi file contains information about modules depending on other modules, and tracking the versions.
+Search this file (Control + F) and look for `readable-stream` what version(s) are beig used in this project?

 1. Find the scripts object in package.json.